Preparing your R&D tax credit claim

 IT & Software

-- Incorporating new or untested technology into products, where experimentation
+- Incorporating new or untested technology into products, where experimentation is required to select the best implementation route.

 - Testing new technology or programming languages, where there’s little information on their usage in the public domain